LincolnAlexander/COP4520-Assignment1/README.md

 I decided to use a popular algorithm for frinding primes called Sieve of Eratosthenes.
 I used multihreading and gave specific ranges to 8 threads so threads weren't doing the same work as others.
+Each thread counted all the prime numbers in their range and added the sum of those prime numbers.
 This design makes the program more efficient than just using one main thread that computes all the work.
 I checked how many primes were in 10^8 and then made sure my final program got the same result.